rankjie/ngMarkdown/README.md

 #Play

-Now have a play with an example implementation of the editor below :-)
+Now have a play by downloading the zip and running the code ;-)